Aftercare Instructions

 Aftercare with Derma Shield Bandage

-• Leave the Derma Shield bandage in place for 24–48 hours, or as directed.
+Leave the Derma Shield bandage in place for up to 4 days,, or as directed.
+This protective layer creates a barrier against bacteria, dirt, and friction.

 Disclaimer